dartist/redis_client/README.md

 ### v.10 In development...
 Most of Redis API is now implemented - the rest will be added in the next few days.
-By this weekend we hope to have a v1.0 release with support for all operations inc. ADMIN, KEYS, LIST, SETS, SORTED SETS and HASHES.
+By this weekend we hope to have a v1.0 release with support for all ADMIN, KEYS, LIST, SETS, SORTED SETS and HASHES operations.

 ## RoadMap
 This is the intended roadmap following the release of v1.0: